1. Skin and nail fungal infections (athlete’s foot, ringworm, and toenail fungus)

 3. Digestive issues such as bloating, constipation, IBS or diarrhea

-4. Autoimmune disease such as Hashimoto’s thyroiditis, Rheumatoid arthritis, Ulcerative colitis, Lupus, Psoriasis, Scleroderma or Multiple sclerosis
+4. Autoimmune disease (Hashimoto’s thyroiditis, Rheumatoid arthritis, Ulcerative colitis, Lupus, Psoriasis, Scleroderma or Multiple sclerosis)

 5. Difficulty concentrating, poor memory, lack of focus, ADD, ADHD and brain fog